Course Paper Template: A Tour of the Template

 Another feature to note is the page break included on the title page.
 You can see page breaks by toggling the pilcrow symbol found in the “Paragraph” section of the “Home” tab.

-Audio: Clicking this button allows you to see the formatting features in the background of the template, including the page break.
-The next page in your paper must start at the top of the next page, so we use this page break to ensure nothing else appears on the title page.
-The next page included in the template is the Abstract page.
+Audio: Clicking this button allows you to see the formatting features in the background of the template.
+Since the next page in your paper must start at the top of the next page, this page break ensures nothing else appears on the title page.

-Visual: The Word document scrolls down to the third page.
+Visual: The screen transitions to the first page of the body of the paper.
 The first line is centered and reads, “Title of Paper in Full goes Here.”
 There are random letters used to represent the size and location of the first paragraph under this title.
-Below the sample paragraph is a heading, centered and bold that reads, “Level 1 Heading.”
+Below the first sample paragraph is a heading, centered and bold that reads, “Level 1 Heading.”